open/close all folders

 - A Victorian version on Hark!
 A Vagrant.
 (Fourth down)

 - One arc of Casey and Andy had Jen meet her Kid from the Future, who accidentally left a strand of her hair behind.
 She takes it to the titular Mad Scientist duo to have them determine who she would have the kid with.
 The test confirms that the father is her Love Interest Quantum Cop, though a quick shot from the last panel of the arc teased the (ultimately unused) possibility that the father might have been his evil alternate dimension counterpart, Quantum Crook.

 - When Homer on The Simpsons wanted to know if his dad was Abe or a lifeguard named Mason Fairbanks.
 He wasn't, but Abe switched the labels because Homer seemed too interested in Fairbanks.

-- In one episode of The Boondocks, Granddad Freeman goes on a talk show where a DNA test reveals he has a long-lost son.
-Except the host lies about the test results on camera, only putting a disclaimer in the credits.
-The man's real father is Billy Dee Williams.
+- In The Boondocks episode "The Story of Lando Freeman", Robert Freeman goes on The Steve Wilkos Show, where a DNA test reveals that the titular Lando is his long-lost son… but this is subverted by the reveal that they lied about the test results on camera, only putting a disclaimer in the credits.
+Lando's real father is Billy Dee Williams.

 - In Gargoyles, Dr. Sevarius does a DNA test on Angela (against her will) and happens to discover that Goliath is her biological father.
 This shocks her and winds up causing some drama, since Goliath follows the gargoyle tradition where biological relationships aren't important.